| |

 Report

-Max asked what else I could teach him and I asked him what he
+from an activities director in Milwaukee: Max asked what else I could teach him and I asked him what he

 wanted to know.
 Max spoke about his long lost grandchild and how